spsforks/SCons-scons-wiki/FrontPage.md

-# The SCons Wiki
+# The SCons Wiki - TEST VERSION

+** THIS IS JUST A TEST VERSION OF THE SCONS WIKI - DO NOT RELY ON IT**

-Welcome to the home of the [SCons](http://www.scons.org) wiki (hosted by [Pair Networks](http://www.pair.com))!
+Welcome to the home of the [SCons](http://www.scons.org) wiki!
 This wiki is an open forum for development and use of [SCons](http://www.scons.org/).
 Please, do feel free to contribute.
-New wiki users can practice in the [WikiSandBox](WikiSandBox).

-_Note: Due to wiki spamming, you must have an account to edit pages and be a member of [WikiEditorsGroup](WikiEditorsGroup) to edit this page.
-Also due to spam, wiki changes are queued up and approved by moderators.
-See [http://www.scons.org/wiki/HelpOnApproveChanges](http://www.scons.org/wiki/HelpOnApproveChanges) for info._

 ![](http://upload.wikimedia.org/wikipedia/commons/thumb/6/69/Im-jabber.svg/48px-Im-jabber.svg.png)